paramaggarwal/blog/content/i-don't-know/index.md

 ---
-title: "“I don’t know.”"
+title: '“I don’t know.”'
-description: "When you think you have a problem, start by acknowledging you have a problem.
+description: 'When you think you have a problem, start by acknowledging you have a problem.
 This may seem obvious.
 It seems that this is what would happen.
 But it is actually not so.
-As humans we have this…"
+As humans we have this…'
-date: "2016-02-16T13:37:37.757Z"
+date: '2016-02-16T13:37:37.757Z'
 categories:
   - Self Improvement
   - Life Lessons